UniExeterRSE/intro-version-control/index.md

 ## Acknowledgements

-This course is currently under construction.
+This course is currently under development.
 It is being developed by [members](./acknowledgements.html) of the
 University of Exeter's Research Software Engineering Group who are enthusiastic about sharing their skills with the wider research